fightingentropy/entropy/src/app/posts/property-investing-reality.md

 ## So, where does the money really flow?

+Having examined the numbers and regulations across major European markets, clear patterns emerge in terms of investment strategy viability.
+Let's assess where each approach performs best:

 **Capital appreciation play**
 London: ✔ historic resilience, deep liquidity
 Southern Europe (e.g. Lisbon): ✔ renovating stock, foreign-buyer demand